-- 1. To be eligible for licensure or certificate, Nursing students are required to complete ALL theory content/equivalent hours.

-- 2. Students who miss theory content need to make up that content/equivalent hours in order to have completed the requirements for graduation.
-Make up content/equivalent hours must be completed by the end of the term or the student can be dropped from the program.

-- The academic team and administration can assign make up work for theory course objectives missed.
-This make up work can comprise of any of the following:

-- a.
-Case study

-- b.
-Care plan
+- 1. To be eligible for licensure or certificate, Nursing students are required to complete ALL theory content/equivalent hours. - 2.
+Students who miss theory content need to make up that content/equivalent hours in order to have completed the requirements for graduation.
+Make up content/equivalent hours must be completed by the end of the term or the student can be dropped from the program. - 3.
+The academic team and administration can assign makeup work for missed theory course objectives.
+This makeup work may include, but is not limited to, any of the following: - a.
+Case study - b.
+Care plan - c.

-- c.
 Independent study with examination

 - d.
-Attendance at seminars or workshops

-- e.
-Computer assignment based on clinical, theory skills, &/or NCLEX simulation

-- f.
-Auto-tutorial laboratory

-- a.
-Research Report or Directed Project or Essay

-- h.
-Video with handout

-- i.
-Participation in a field trip

-- j.
-Participation in health fairs or other volunteering opportunities

-- k.
-Questions to complete

-- I. Other assignments pertaining to the theory objectives missed - m.
+Attendance at seminars or workshops - e.
+Computer assignment based on clinical, theory skills, &/or NCLEX simulation - f.
+Auto-tutorial laboratory - g.
+Research Report or Directed Project or Essay - h.
+Video with handout - i.
+Participation in a field trip - j.
+Participation in health fairs or other volunteering opportunities - k.
+Questions to complete - I. Other assignments pertaining to the theory objectives missed - m.
 Nurse Assistant training program (CNA) students must attend the theory make-up as scheduled by your Instructor/Director. - n.
 Home Health Aide program student must attend all hours and days - 4.
 Failure to complete assigned work will result in dismissal from the course or program.